For Immediate Release, November 23, 2022

-The 21 turtle species are all native to the southeastern United States and include powerful snapping turtles, beautiful map turtles, mud turtles, musk turtles and odd-looking but lovable softshell turtles.
+The 21 turtle species are all native to the United States, most to the southeast, and include powerful snapping turtles, beautiful map turtles, mud turtles, musk turtles and odd-looking but lovable softshell turtles.
 Another 32 non-U.S. turtles also received trade protections.

 “If turtles could celebrate, there’d be swamp parties all over the southeastern United States tonight,” said Sarah Uhlemann, international program director at the Center for Biological Diversity, who attended the conference in Panama.
 “Turtles around the globe are gravely threatened by the pernicious pet and meat trades, but these U.S. species just got a much better shot at survival.”

 Sought after as pets or for human consumption, many U.S. turtles are currently threatened by the international trade.
 Turtles are particularly vulnerable because they’re slow to reproduce, making it difficult for populations to recover after overcollection from the wild occurs.

 “Turtles are being taken out of the wild around my home in the southeastern United States at an alarming rate,” said Dianne DuBois, a staff scientist at the Center who also attended the conference in Panama.
 “I’ll rest easier tonight knowing that so many of these species have received the international protections they’ve desperately needed for a long time.”

 The turtle trade occurs in a “boom and bust” cycle.
 When one turtle population is depleted through collection, demand quickly shifts to a new species or population.
 Trade restrictions are critical because even turtle species not showing up in the trade today may still be at risk.